jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 have to use Markdown---Deft works with LaTeX files, Org files, etc.---but it has some Markdown-specific features.
 For example, it automatically strips Markdown heading markup when displaying note titles.
-It also allows you to customzie the Markdown heading level of new notes.
+It also allows you to customize the Markdown heading level of new notes.

 Below is a simplified version of my own Deft configuration, which I